armijnhemel/binaryanalysis-ng-maintenance/database/README-NSRL.txt

 $ psql -U username < nsrl-init.sql

-2. copy the CSV files to a directory and make sure that NSRLFile.txt.zip has been unzipped
+2. mount the ISO files and copy the CSV files to a directory and make sure that NSRLFile.txt.zip has been unzipped.

+The easiest is to mount each file over loopback, for example:

+# mkdir /tmp/mnt
+# mount /home/armijn/nsrl/RDS_android.iso /tmp/mnt/

+and then as a normal user:

+$ cp /tmp/mnt/* /home/armijn/nsrl/android/
+$ unzip NSRLFile.txt.zip

+3. Import the data.
+It is advised to start with the 'modern' dataset, as this is the biggest.

-3. run nsrlimporter.py:
+run nsrlimporter.py:

 $ python3 nsrlimporter.py -c /path/to/configuration/file -d /path/to/nsrl/directory